Government Graduate College Sahiwal

-Government Postgraduate College Sahiwal, formerly known as Government College Montgomery, is a government college in Sahiwal, Punjab, Pakistan.
+Government Graduate College Sahiwal, formerly known as Government College Montgomery, is a government college in Sahiwal, Punjab, Pakistan.
 It is situated adjacent to Canal Colony and near Farid Town.

 History

-The college was established in 1942 in a rented building on the city's circular road, initially offering arts classes at the intermediate and degree levels.
-Science classes at the B.Sc. level were introduced in 1950, and the college was affiliated with Punjab University, Lahore, until 1975 when it became affiliated with Bahauddin Zakariya University in Multan.
+The college was established in 1942 in a rented building on the city's circular road, initially offering art classes at the intermediate and degree levels.
+Science classes at the Bachelor of Science level were introduced in 1950, and the college was affiliated with Punjab University, Lahore.

 In 1969, it became a postgraduate college, starting with M.Sc. in physics degree program.
 Over the years, postgraduate classes in botany, chemistry, English, economics, mathematics, statistics, political science, and Urdu were added.

 The campus, planned before Pakistan's independence, was constructed in 1951 through the efforts of college professors, including Muhammad Jahangir Khan and Abdul Aleem Farooqi.

-In 2009, the college was renamed Government Post-Graduate College for Boys Sahiwal by the Government of Punjab, Pakistan.
+In 2022, the college was renamed Government Graduate College for Boys Sahiwal by the Government of Punjab, Pakistan.